Viking Star sailing into Greenwich

 Let me back up for the readers.

 Several years earlier you visited our offices at the Smithsonian Institution.
-I was overseeing the international portfolio of Smithsonian Journeys and you met with our Director, Amy Kotkin and me.
-It was an interesting meeting as you explained your plans to expand Viking River Cruises.
-The plans seemed grandiose but you certainly knew cruising and had a vision we had not heard from other suppliers.
+I was overseeing the international portfolio of Smithsonian Journeys and you met with our Director, Amy Kotkin, and me.
+It was an interesting meeting as you explained your plans to expand your just launched Viking River Cruises.
+The plans seemed grandiose but you certainly knew cruising and had a vision we had not heard from other cruise lines.
 However, we decided that at that time, we were not ready to add Viking to our program.
 End of story?
 No.

 Fast forward four years and here we sat on one of your brand new riverboats and Viking had indeed realized those grandiose plans–perhaps even more than you had imagined–or so I thought.